cubefs/cubefs/README.md

 ## Overview

-ChubaoFS (aka CFS) is a distributed file system with the following features:
+Chubao (储宝 in Chinese) is a distributed file system with the following features:

 * scale-out metadata management